peteroupc/html3dutil/tutorials/camera.md

 The view volume is bounded on all six sides by six _clipping planes_:

-* The near and far clipping planes are placed a certain distance from the camera.
-For example, if the near clipping plane is 3 units away and the far clipping plane is 5 units away, the view volume will hold only objects between 3 and 5 units from the camera.
+* The near and far clipping planes are placed a certain distance from the "camera".
+For example, if the near clipping plane is 3 units away and the far clipping plane is 5 units away, the view volume will hold only objects between 3 and 5 units from the "camera".
 (Strictly speaking, a near clipping plane is not necessary, but practically speaking it is, in order to make the math work out correctly.)
 * The left, right, top, and bottom clipping planes form the other four sides of the volume.

 Note further that: